-Financial assets and liabilities not carried at fair value include cash and cash equivalents, interest receivable, other receivables, management fees payable, broker fees payable and other accounts payable.
+Financial assets and liabilities not carried at fair value include cash and cash equivalents, interest receivable, other receivables, tax recoverable, accounts payable and accrued expenses.

 The following table provides an analysis of financial instruments that are measured subsequent to initial recognition at fair value, grouped into Levels 1 to 3 based on the degree to which the fair value is observable.